Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 CMS and hosting

-- simple installation and use for CMS [contentful](https://www.contentful.com/)
+- simple installation and use for [contentful](https://www.contentful.com/)
+- simple installation and use for [prismic](https://prismic.io)
+- simple installation and use for [sanity](https://www.sanity.io/)
 - simple installation netlify.com

 Feed